Updated: Oct 8

 Continuing north, Little Dix Bay houses Rosewood, a luxury resort that offers all one desires on a tropical vacation.
 The bay is protected by a vibrant coral reef with untamed gardens and a palm tree lined beach.
 The eco-friendly resort describes itself as "one of the first Caribbean resorts to promote sustainable luxury."
 We then come across Mountain Point outside of Long Bay, a less popular dive site with colorful marine life, caves, swim throughs, and interesting rock formations.
 Long Bay is home to a beautiful secluded beach, giving it the deserted island feel.

 One of our favorite areas on Virgin Gorda is North Sound because there are so many places to explore!
 Leverick Bay (where I stayed with my dad) has Caribbean-style open-air restaurants, an international spa, small but diverse grocer, expansive (by island standards) souvenir shop, many colorful and fully equipped rental villas, a freshwater swimming pool, small beach, full service marina, and countless water activities.
 Across the bay is Prickly Pear Island where we usually spend one night on charter.
-The uninhabited island has so much wildlife with birds soaring overhead (even flamingos!), goats and chickens chatting away from the hillside and abundant marine life.
+The uninhabited island has so much wildlife with birds soaring overhead (even flamingos!), goats and chickens chatting away on the hillside and abundant marine life.
 The deep blue water and rugged hillside on the west side is sharply contrasted on the east side with a stunning beach and a bright healthy reef separating it from Eustatia Island.
 A narrow shallow pass between Virgin Gorda and Prickly Pear houses Saba Rock, a one and a half acre cay with a hotel, restaurant and gift shop.
 Saba Rock was destroyed in Hurricane Irma, but renovations are well underway for a reopening this year.
 Sadly the Bitter End Yacht Club, a well-known cruiser destination, does not have a solid timeline for reopening after total devastation from the 2017 hurricanes.
 A new high-end resort, Oil Nut Bay is now open to the public on the isolated far northeast end of Virgin Gorda.
 On charter, it's a great lunch spot for a group looking for a swanky stopover with exclusive boutique-style shops, pool/lounge and restaurant.

 Excitedly, our groups always enjoy snapping photos of Sir Richard Branson's two photogenic islands, Necker and Moskito/Mosquito.
 Necker Island is decked out with Balinese-style dwellings, all the water activities imaginable, wind turbines and solar panels, and is Branson's home in the BVI while Moskito houses private villas and a resort.
 Old nautical charts depicted the island as Moskito, possibly for the Miskito Indians of Central America, and that is how Branson markets it, but the official BVI Land Registry name is Mosquito.